Izghawa

-Izghawa (ازغوى) is a district on the border between the two municipalities of Umm Salal and Al Rayyan in Qatar.
-Consequently, its administration is split, with its western portion (Izghawa 71) being managed by Umm Salal and the east (Izghawa 51) being controlled by Al Rayyan.
+Izghawa (ازغوى) is a district on the border between the municipalities of Umm Salal and Al Rayyan in Qatar.
+Consequently, its administration is split, with its western portion (Izghawa 71) administered by Umm Salal and the east (Izghawa 51) by Al Rayyan.

 Geography

 The majority of urban settlement is based in the east, in Izghawa 51, some of which is situated in a rawda (depression).
 In the western portion, or Izghawa 71, there is a large undeveloped tract of land, some farms and a wadi named Wadi Izghawa Al Gharbi.